desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/calibnight/NIGHT/biasnight-CAMERA-NIGHT.rst

 EXTNAME = BIAS

-*Summarize the contents of this HDU.*
+2D image with the master bias to subtract to the raw images of the night.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~